Two Dots (video game): Reception

 Two Dots received fairly positive reviews from critics on GameRankings and Metacritic.
 While it was praised for its simple design and a variety of obstacles and level layouts, it was also criticized for its slow life-regenerating system.
 The player begins with five lives, and it takes 20 minutes for a single life to regenerate, with up to a total of one hour and forty minutes required to regenerate the maximum of five lives.
 It was also pointed out that some levels are nearly impossible to beat, draining a player's lives quickly and prompting the player to make in-app purchases of extra lives or booster packs.

 Two Dots was given the people's voice for best game on handheld devices for the 2015 Webby Awards.
 At the 2018 Webby Awards, it was nominated for "Best Visual Design", while it won the People's Voice Award for "Puzzle".

 Developer

 The game was developed by Playdots, known for games Dots, and Dots & Co.
-In August 2020, Playdots has reached an agreement to be acquired by publisher Take-Two Interactive.
-Take-Two will pay $192 million for the deal, $90 million in cash and the remaining $102 million in stock.
+In August 2020, Playdots reached an agreement to be acquired by publisher Take-Two Interactive under Zynga.
+As part of it, Take-Two agreed to pay $192 million for the deal, $90 million in cash and the remaining $102 million in stock.
+Take-Two shut down the studio in 2022, handing development to a studio within Zynga.